 Reema, a mother of a special child herself, initially joined Nayi Disha as a board member and has now decided to take on a more active role.
 Being a mother she is intimately familiar with the hardships parents face to find the right resources for their child and how lonely the journey can be.
 Her experience as a mother and as a pioneer in developing technology-based educational initiatives has led her to believe in the power of technology to further inclusion.
 Reema was the founder of Anokhi Aasha, an NGO that worked on the inclusion of special needs children in mainstream schools and the challenges thereof.

 The three women now form the core team of Nayi Disha and bring complementary skills—from project management, technology, content development, policy development.

-Inform, Connect and Empower are the underlying tenets of Nayi Disha.The NPO has taken a holistic approach through the three pillars of services: (i) build a strong community of families (ii) build a comprehensive and vetted directory for services that families need for their child (iii) develop an information hub with localized and relevant contextual knowledge, such as information on disorders, available therapies, etc. Nayi Disha is making these services available as a one-stop shop with both online and offline components.
+Inform, Connect and Empower are the underlying tenets of Nayi Disha.The NPO has taken a holistic approach through the three pillars of services: (i) build a strong community of families (ii) build a comprehensive and vetted directory for services that families need for their child (iii) develop an information hub with localized and relevant contextual knowledge, such as information on disorders, available therapies, etc. Nayi Disha is making these services available as a one-stop shop for both online and offline components.

-They are making these services available as a one-stop solution with both online and offline components.
+They are making these services available as a one-stop solution for both online and offline components.

 Nayi Disha team believe that community building is most crucial to bring about a systemic change and they host online as well as offline parent communities.
 This helps parents to not only trade tips and indigenous knowledge but also to share their triumphs and disappointments and provide each other with much-needed support.
 Offline support group events are also conducted which bring families together to bond and build strong friendships.